brillout/wildcard-api/docs/faq.template.md

 You can, but you don't have to.

 Although,
+there are less and less engineers that only do frontend.
+Most engineers that write browser-side JavaScript are also comfortable and eager to write server-side JavaScript.
-since more and more frontend engineers are full-stack engineers, it makes sense to hire full-stack engineers and develop frontend and backend hand-in-hand.
+It makes sense to hire only Full-stack Engineers and develop frontend and backend hand-in-hand.

 You can still have separation of concerns:
-- Backend code concerned about the frontend, which includes the API endpoints that run SQL/ORM queries on behalf of the frontend, is developed by frontend developers.
+- Backend code that is tighly coupled to the frontend, which includes the API endpoints that run SQL/ORM queries on behalf of the frontend, is developed by the frontend team.
-- The rest of the backend, that is agnostic to the frontend, is developed by backend developers.
+- The rest of the backend that is agnostic to the frontend is developed by the backend team.

 The strict separation between browser-side code and server-side code makes less and less sense.
-Nowadays, most frontend engineers are comfortable and eager to write server-side code.
+Most Frontend Engineers are nowadays Full-stack Engineers.
-To a full-stack engineer, RPC is a boon: it gives him the power to use any SQL/ORM query and any server-side tool he wants.
+To a Full-stack Engineer, RPC is a boon: it gives him the power to use any SQL/ORM query and any server-side tool he wants.

 !INLINE ./snippets/section-footer.md #faq --hide-source-path